-The following discussion and analysis provide an overview of the financial position and activities of the Connecticut Paid Family and Medical Leave Insurance Authority (the "Authority") for the years ended June 30, 2023 and 2022 and for the period from January 1, 2020 through June 30, 2021.
+The following discussion and analysis provide an overview of the financial position and activities of the Connecticut Paid Family and Medical Leave Insurance Authority (the "Authority" or "CT Paid Leave Authority") for the years ended June 30, 2024 and 2023.
 This discussion has been prepared by management and should be read in conjunction with the financial statements and the notes thereto, which follow this section.